cypher256/eclipse-encoding-plugin/README.md

 # Encoding StatusBar Eclipse Plugin
-Show file information for the active editor in the eclipse status bar.
+Show file information for the active editor in the Eclipse status bar.

 **Show file encoding and line ending**
 Line ending: CRLF, CR, LF and Mixed